model-checking/rust-lean-models/README.md

 We demonstrate the applications of the library and some proof techniques for string programs in [ProofTutorial.lean](https://github.com/model-checking/rust-lean-models/tree/main/RustLeanModels/ProofTutorial.lean).
-This tutorials shows the correctness of two simple programs that compute the longest common prefix and longest common substring of the two strings.
+This tutorial shows the correctness of two simple programs that compute the longest common prefix and longest common substring of the two strings.
 More examples can be found in [ProofExample.lean](https://github.com/model-checking/rust-lean-models/tree/main/RustLeanModels/ProofExample.lean).